 Therefore, sodium chloride (NaCl) or, in short, salt consumption is crucial for our nervous system’s function.

-Moreover, in Pink Himalayan Salt’s case, your body is also supplied with an amount of potassium you cannot find in any other salt in such a high concentration.
+Moreover, in Pink Himalayan Salt’s case, your body is also supplied with potassium you cannot find in any other salt in such a high concentration.

 Since salt is significantly involved in regulating fluid balance, it is no coincidence that it is also related to sleep quality.